 10kW solar systems are a great choice for many homeowners as they’re large enough to power most homes, but not so large that they’re excessively expensive.
 A 10kW solar system can typically offset most of a larger home’s electricity usage, making them a smart financial investment – provided you’ve done your research and applied it to your own personal situation.

 If you’re looking for a clean, renewable energy source that can save you money on your energy bills, a 10kW solar system is certainly worth considering.
 Don’t be afraid to ask as many questions as possible when dealing with solar installers, including the upfront costs, typical payback period, panel efficiency and suitability for your roof.
-By arming yourself with all this knowledge, you’ll be in the best position to make a confident purchase decision, not to mention bragging rights with your neighbours once the next bill rolls around!
+By arming yourself with all this knowledge, you’ll be in the best position to make a confident purchase decision.

 Compare Solar Energy Providers